fee1-dead/wikifunctions/README.md

 this is a project for dealing with wikifunctions objects in JSON.

+This project is dual-licensed under MIT and Apache 2.0.

 # Rust function evaluator

 the function evaluator is currently a demo, with plans to be incorporated to the